open-forest-observatory/ofo-website/content/en/docs/Examples/_index.md

 weight: 3
 date: 2017-01-05
 description: >
-  See your project in action!
+  Here we will show you the OFO in action!
 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+This is a placeholder for our documentation site.
+We will build out the documentation as we develop the OFO tools.
 {{% /pageinfo %}}

-Do you have any example **applications** or **code** for your users in your repo or elsewhere?
-Link to your examples here.